framely/community/docs/reference/channels/messenger.md

 3. Configure Messenger integration as following:
    - **Label**: Enter channel label, should be **unique**.
    - **Verify Token**: Enter any private token you desire. :clipboard: Copy this value.
 This will be used to configure the Messenger Webhook.
-   - **Page Access Token**: Enter the access token you copied during the Facebook app setup above.
+   - **Page Access Token**: Paste the access token you copied during the Facebook app setup above.
    - **Locale**: Select locale which determines the default language used by your bot.
    - **Callback URL**: :clipboard: Copy this value after setting the label and locale.
 This will be used to configure the Messenger Webhook.